 Through an agreement with The George Washington University School of Medicine and Health Sciences, outstanding premedical students may be selected at the end of their sophomore year to enter the medical school at The George Washington University once they have completed the requirements for graduation from Hampden-Sydney College.
 The early selection process allows these highly qualified premedical students greater flexibility in course selection as they complete the baccalaureate degree.
-Additionally, GWU waives the MCAT exam for students accepted through the early assurance program.
 Acceptance of any offer into this program is binding, and it is expected that students will matriculate at GWU the fall semester following graduation.
 For more information concerning this program, interested students should contact the Chair of the Health Sciences Committee early in their freshman year.